This Fact Sheet is not relevant in your region

 The amount you pay in business rates depends on your property’s ‘rateable value’ and a ‘national poundage rate’.

 The ‘rateable value’ is based on how much rent you would be able to charge for your property if it was placed on the open market.
 This may be different to the rent you actually pay.
 For example, this could be because your rent was set at a different time.
-Scottish Assessors set rateable values and carry out a re-valuation every five years.
+Scottish Assessors set rateable values and carry out a re-valuation every three years.

 The ‘national poundage rate’ is a percentage of your rateable value.
 It is set each year by the Scottish Ministers and covers the period from 1 April to 31 March of the following year.

-The occupier of a non-domestic property is liable for the business rates.
+The occupier of a non-domestic property is usually liable for the business rates.
 If you run a partnership or limited company, then the ‘occupier’ would be the partnership or limited company.

 If you use a property as your home and your business premises, you may need to pay both council tax and business rates for the property.
 If you are unsure whether this applies to you, contact the Scottish Assessors Association.
 See Useful contacts at the end of this fact sheet.